 The Board governs the Company and is responsible for overall leadership of the Group.
-The Board works to promote the success of the Group through oversight and direction of the Group's business dealings.
-The Board implements overall strategic priorities for the Company, reviews and approves budgetary affairs and oversees and monitors the overall performance of management.
+The Board works to promote the success of the Group through oversight and direction of the Group's business dealings and has delegated the general day-to-day operations of the Group's business to the executive Directors and management team.
+The Board determines the overall strategic priorities for the Company, reviews and approves budgetary affairs and oversees and monitors the overall performance of management.
 The Board is provided with all necessary resources including the advice of external auditors, external attorneys and other independent professional advisors as needed.